Generic Name: hydrocodone and ibuprofen (HYE dro KOE done and EYE bue pro fen)

-Keep track of the amount of medicine used from each new bottle.
-Vicoprofen is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Store Vicoprofen at room temperature away from moisture and heat.
+Keep track of the amount of medicine used.
+Hydrocodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

-See also: Vicoprofen dosage (in more detail)
+See also: Dosage Information (in more detail)

 What happens if I miss a dose?

-Since Vicoprofen is taken as needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Since this medicine is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next scheduled dose.
+Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A hydrocodone overdose can be fatal, especially in a child or other person using the medicine without a prescription.